EduardoCorVal/QuizzApp/README.md

 * The environment where you will deploy should have at least 2GB of memory.
 * Git installed in the environment.
 * Python 3 installed in the environment.
-* Npm installed in the environment.
+* Npm installed in the environment (Using nvm is recommended).
 * Inbound and outbound connections enabled.

 ## Installation and Running the Application